 While a wax’s hold typically ranges from medium to medium hard, it’s not so firm that you can’t re-work your hair during the day, if needed.
-Like pomades, they don’t leave flakes – at least not the high-quality waxes, that is – and they tend not to dry out (again, the higher quality waxes).
+Like pomades, they don’t leave flakes – at least not the high-quality waxes, that is – and they tend not to dry out (again, the higher-quality waxes).

 Wax is a versatile product in that it’s suitable for almost every hair length and thickness.
-It’s also a good choice if you have sensitive skin because its ingredient list usually includes natural oils and beeswax.
+It’s also a good choice if you have sensitive skin, because its ingredient list usually includes natural oils and beeswax.
 It’s often diluted with oil or fat to make it more pliable before you apply it to your hair.

 Hair wax also comes in a wide variety of scents.
 Most of the fragrances come from natural – not chemical – ingredients, which is always a good thing.

-“Hair gel” is often used as a catch-all phrase for a variety of hairstyling products but it’s a different product than clays, waxes, and pomades.
+“Hair gel” often is used as a catch-all phrase for a variety of hairstyling products, but it’s a different product than clays, waxes, and pomades.
 For one, gels typically include a copolymer called PVP K-90 that helps provide superior holding power.